Thompson Road open house summary May 2020

 What will happen to the field across from Findley?
 I understood from the previous owners this was to be a park.

-RESPONSE: Washington County and Tualatin Hills Parks and Recreation District (THPRD) are working together for the new road alignment.
-THPRD can be contacted for more information about a park.
+We are working with Tualatin Hills Parks and Recreation District (THPRD) for the new road alignment.
+Contact THPRD for more information about a park.

 Please be sure to prioritize pedestrian safety during the construction period.